 6. Heartleaf Philodendron (Philodendron hederaceum)

 Grows in the same conditions as pothos but with a different look: heart-shaped, satiny leaves rather than the waxy shine of pothos.
 One of the fastest-growing trailing plants in low-to-medium light.
-Prune her back when stems get leggy to keep growth full rather than stringy.
+Water when the top two inches feel dry; long bare stems mean it wants more light or a trim.
+Our heartleaf philodendron care guide covers watering and propagation.

 7. Satin Pothos / Silver Pothos (Scindapsus pictus)

 Technically not a pothos, but grows like one.
 The silvery sheen on the leaves is unique and holds up even in lower light.
-Slightly more tolerant of dry air than most trailing plants, which makes her well-suited to dry winters.
+Slightly more tolerant of dry air than most trailing plants, which makes it well-suited to dry winters.
+Let the top two inches dry before watering; curled leaves usually mean thirst, while yellow soft leaves mean the pot stayed wet too long.

 8. Spider Plant (Chlorophytum comosum)

 A classic for good reason.
 Spider plants produce trailing offshoots with baby plants at the tips; you can propagate these into new pots, or leave them hanging.
 They’re completely non-toxic, which makes them one of the best options for homes with cats or dogs.
+Water when the top inch dries.
 They do fine in low light, though they may stop producing spiderettes without a bit more sun.

 9. Tradescantia (spiderwort / inch plant)

 The purple varieties need decent light to keep their color, but the green-leaved types grow readily in lower light.
 Fast-growing and easy to propagate: a pinched stem dropped in water will root in about a week.
+Water when the top inch dries, and prune stretched stems back hard if the plant gets thin.
 The sap is mildly irritating to cats, so worth keeping elevated if you have curious ones around.

 Statement Plants for Dim Rooms